takelwerk/takelage-doc/doc/general/docker_workflow.md

 A standard work pattern is this:

-1. packer creates a docker image by provisioning a docker base image with our ansible scripts.
+1. packer creates a docker image by provisioning a docker base image with ansible scripts.
 1. molecule creates a docker container from that docker base image.
-1. molecule verifies the docker container by running our pytest scripts.
+1. molecule verifies the docker container by running pytest scripts which have access to the ansible variables.

 ## Examples